DebansuprasadaSahoo/Diabetic-prediction-application/README.md

 Key Features:

-Machine Learning Model: Employs a robust machine learning algorithm to accurately predict diabetes risk.
+Machine Learning Model :- Employs a robust machine learning algorithm to accurately predict diabetes risk.
 Pickle File: Stores the trained model for efficient deployment and reusability.

-Streamlit Frontend: Offers an intuitive interface for data input and result visualization.
+Streamlit Frontend :- Offers an intuitive interface for data input and result visualization.

-User-Friendly Design: Provides a clear and easy-to-use experience for both healthcare professionals and patients.
+User-Friendly Design :- Provides a clear and easy-to-use experience for both healthcare professionals and patients.
 Technologies:

 Python-->